mem0ai/qna-bot-template-py/README.md

 chat_bot_app.add_local("qna_pair", ("Who is Naval Ravikant?", "Naval Ravikant is an Indian-American entrepreneur and investor."))
 ```

-- Go to your `.env.local` file and change the bot name to your desired bot name using the `NEXT_PUBLIC_BOT_NAME` env variable.
+- Go to your `.env` file and change the bot name to your desired bot name using the `BOT_NAME` env variable.

 - Now reload or run your app again to see the changes.